-The Military Road East and 22nd Avenue East intersection will be closed from Feb.
-25 to March 9.
-A detour will move traffic around the intersection using 152nd Street East, Waller Road East, 176th Street East and B Street East.
-Local and emergency access will be provided.
+Sewer work will close Military Road East between 22nd Avenue East and Waller Road East from March 10 to Aug.
+3, 2020.
+Local, school bus and emergency access will be provided.
 Work hours will be 7 a.m. to 6 p.m.
 Monday to Saturday.

 Nearly 8,600 feet of new sewer pipe will be installed to support development along the Military Road East and 176th Street East corridor.
 The project will extend sewer pipe along Military Road from 22nd Ave East to 36th Ave East.
 The project is anticipated to start early 2020 and take 12-18 months to complete.

 Expect intermittent road closures during construction.
 Emergency vehicle and local access will remain open at all times.
 Drivers should anticipate traffic delays.

 Some homes will be required to connect: Connection requirements depend on the type of lot.
 There are three types of lots in the area of this work:

 Septic system with dry line – Homes built in subdivisions with most of the sewer pipes already in the ground.
 The pipes were installed when the subdivision was developed and are considered "dry sewer lines" because they are not connected to surrounding homes or the public sewer system.
 This project will connect those lines to the public sewer system and will require connecting homes in the development.

 All homes in the following subdivisions will need to connect: Erin's Court (169th St E.), Montgomery Meadows (34th Ave Ct E.) and Rainbow Skies (173rd St E.) – see map above.
 Property owners will have 180 days from date of official notice from Pierce County to connect to the sewer system and decommission existing septic tanks.
 Official notice will be sent upon completion of the Military Road Interceptor sewer project.
 Please see “Step-by-step guide for connecting to sewer system” below.